 Although you must be 18 years old to vote, you may pre-register to vote once you are 16 years old.
 If you are 16 or 17 years old, you may submit a voter registration form, whereby your name will be placed on a list of pre-registrants, and a pre-registration notice will be mailed to you, confirming receipt of your application.
-Once you become old enough to vote, an acknowledgement notice will be mailed to you confirming that your name has been moved from the list of pre-registrants to the list of registered voters.
+Once you become eligible to vote, an acknowledgement notice will be mailed to you confirming that your name has been moved from the list of pre-registrants to the list of registered voters.

 All registrants must attest, under the pains and penalties of perjury, that they are legally eligible to register and that the information they provide is accurate and truthful.
 The penalty for fraudulent registration is a fine of $10,000 or imprisonment for up to 5 years, or both.

 If you're not sure of your voter registration status, visit the Secretary of State's webpage.